-The Federal Motor Carrier Safety Administration is proposing to reduce the fees for the Unified Carrier Registration plan,
+The Federal Motor Carrier Safety Administration plans to reduce the fees for the Unified Carrier Registration plan in 2019 and 2020.

 The clampdown on hours of service with the mandated use of electronic logging devices underscored a critical need for flexibility for truck drivers.

 In August, the Oregon Department of Transportation’s Task Force on Autonomous Vehicles met for a long-term policy workshop.
 Making sure that the needs of truckers are being addressed, the Owner-Operator Independent Drivers Association submitted comments to the task force.

 The New Jersey attorney general announced this week that a trucking company must pay a former employee with sleep apnea $30,000 for failing to reinstate him despite medical clearance.

 The fuel tax rates in New Jersey are once again on the rise.
 As of Oct.
 1, a 4.3-cent rate increase is being charged due to low tax revenue.

 In comments to the FMCSA regarding a pilot program that would allow young military veterans to drive in interstate commerce, OOIDA said it hopes the program will be used to benefit veterans rather than as a test case for reducing the age requirements.

 During the FMCSA’s hours-of-service listening session at the Great American Trucking Show in Dallas this past August, many truckers suggested an increase in flexibility will promote an increase in safety.